 By 2035, the anticipated enrolment in elementary schools for the East Capital Zone will be within the existing and potential portable capacity.

 For the secondary schools, excess enrolment is already being accommodated in 12 portable classrooms at Samuel Robertson Technical Secondary.
-More portable classrooms cannot be added on secondary school sites in the East Capital Zone.
+Four portables can be accommodated at Garibaldi Secondary, but these would not support enrolment growth out to 2035.